w3c/secure-payment-confirmation/ux-guidelines.md

 Implementation specifics:

-- Google Chrome's (and other Chromium-based browsers) implementation currently supports 0-2 payment entity logos, inclusive.
+- Google Chrome's (and other Chromium-based browsers) implementation currently supports zero, one, or two payment entity logos.
 If more than two logos are provided, Chrome currently discards the third logo onwards.
 Logos are placed at the top of the SPC dialog.
     - For `label`; Chrome currently does not display this value, but does use it as the accessibility text for the logo.
-    - For `url` (i.e., the logo itself), Chrome's implementation currently linearly scales the image (preserving the input aspect ratio) to fit in a 104dp x 24dp region on mobile and a planned 188dp x 43dp on desktop, e.g. the display region has an aspect ratio of 4.333:1.
+    - For `url` (i.e., the logo itself), Chrome's implementation currently linearly scales the image (preserving the input aspect ratio) to fit in a 104dp x 24dp region on mobile and a planned 188dp x 43dp on desktop, i.e., the display region has an aspect ratio of 4.333:1.
         - We recommend treating this as the upper-bound for aspect-ratio;
           images that have to be scaled to fit the height look better than